Term insurance premium payment due reminder on desk with calendar and phone

 • Monthly premium mode: 15 days

-• Quarterly, half-yearly, or annual mode: 30 days
+• Quarterly, half-yearly, or annual: 30 days

-What Happens After the Grace Period Ends?
+What Happens After Grace Period Ends?

 Reviving a Lapsed Term Plan